Stade de Gerland

 The Stade de Gerland (known for sponsorship reasons as Matmut Stadium de Gerland and otherwise known as Municipal de Gerland or Stade Gerland [stad ʒɛʁlɑ̃]) is a stadium in the city of Lyon, France, which serves as home to Top 14 rugby club Lyon OU.
-It has a seating capacity of 35,000.
+It has a seating capacity of 35,029.

 Situated in the Gerland quarter, it was used by French professional football club Olympique Lyonnais, who moved to the newly constructed Parc Olympique Lyonnais in 2016.
-Local rugby union club Lyon OU moved in beginning of 2017, replacing their much smaller stadium Matmut Stadium.
-The stadium's capacity was also reduced from 43,000 to a more reasonable 25,000.
+Local rugby union club Lyon OU moved in beginning of 2017, replacing their much smaller stadium Matmut Stadium, which had been their home stadium since late 2011.
+The Stade de Gerland's capacity was also reduced from 43,000 to a more reasonable 35,029.

-The Stade de Gerland is listed as a Category three stadium by UEFA's standards and has hosted matches for the 1954 and 1972 Rugby League World Cups, UEFA Euro 1984, the 1998 FIFA World Cup, and the 2007 Rugby World Cup.
+The stadium is listed as a Category three stadium by UEFA's standards and has hosted matches for the 1954 and 1972 Rugby League World Cups, UEFA Euro 1984, the 1998 FIFA World Cup, and the 2007 Rugby World Cup.

 The stadium has hosted concerts by many famous artists, including The Rolling Stones, Michael Jackson, David Bowie, Pink Floyd and Genesis.